Skip to main content

 A JOINED-UP APPROACH TO THE IDENTIFICATION, ASSESSMENT AND MANAGEMENT OF EMERGING FOOD SAFETY HAZARDS and ASSOCATED RISKS

-A key component of FoodSafeR’s impact is the development of the FoodSafeR Digital Hub.
-Considerable advances have been made toward the successful launch by applying a co-creation approach between developers, the FoodSafeR consortium, and stakeholders in the food safety community.
-The FoodSafeR Digital Hub will serve as a network for a trusted community of food safety professionals, and serve as a platform for discussion, sharing training materials and tools, and forming workspaces based on food safety topics.
-Engagement with food safety professionals as part of Living Lab 1 (Barcelona, April 2023) and Living Lab 2 (Dublin, November 2023), facilitated the refinement of target groups and key components that will improve the value of the Digital Hub for users.
-Additionally, a Business Model Canvas (BMC) is continuously being updatedas the framework for defining the business model for the FoodSafeR DigitalHub.
+All outcomes achieved so far, whether of conceptual nature or on creating novel insights in occurrence, transmission and mitigation of microbial and chemical hazards, have moved current knowledge beyond state of art.
+Most of the work of the first reporting periods has already been published or is currently in revision.
+A pending key component of FoodSafeR’s impact is the development of the FoodSafeR Digital Hub.
+Considerable advances have been made towards the successful launch by applying a co-creation approach between developers, the FoodSafeR consortium, and stakeholders in the food safety community.
+The consortium has been active in propagating the tool to scientific and stakeholder communities in all five continents.
+The FoodSafeR Digital Hub will serve both as a network for a trusted community of food safety professionals, and as a platform for discussion, sharing training materials and tools, and forming workspaces based on food safety topics.
+The Business Model Canvas (BMC) is continuously being updated for the framework defining the business model for the FoodSafeR DigitalHub.
+Further steps beyond are described in the section “work performed”.

 1st Annual Consortium Meeting Greece